The famous electronics district

 The mother of all department stores • Best place to see kimonos and all the trimmings • Food hall can’t be beat • In cherry blossom season the buildings are lit up in pink • In the summertime you can go to Art Aquarium

-I can’t let you leave before you do some of the most wacky things in Tokyo.
+I can’t let you leave before you do some of the most memorable things in Tokyo

-Holiday light displays in November-December • Roppongi Hills & Tokyo Midtown shopping malls • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round
+Holiday illuminations (Nov-Dec) • Cherry blossom tunnel in Ark Hills (Mar-Apr) • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round • Roppongi Art Night all-night art event • Harry Hedgehog Cafe

 Sumo wrestlers & the Edo-Tokyo Museum – two must-see Tokyo experiences!